MattSzymonski/Campfire-Tools/README.md

 RUN apt-get -y install ./google-chrome-stable_current_amd64.deb
 ```

-For the reference see BountyHunterAI project
+For the reference see BountyHunterAI project.